Preserving Our County History

 What Have We Been Doing?

-While we weren’t able to open the end of May as typical, our volunteers have been working hard, behind closed doors, doing such things as cataloging hats, unpacking and packing boxes of clothing, labeling, scanning, and designing new displays for the time when we could open.
-If you have some time to share with others, come out to the Log Museum or call 218-556-0122, tell us the type of things you like to do, and we will find a project to fit your interests!
+While we weren’t able to open at the end of May as typical, our volunteers worked hard, behind closed doors, doing such things as cataloging hats, unpacking and packing boxes of clothing, labeling, scanning, and designing new displays for the time when we could open.
+In addition to our many volunteers, a number of our many supporters stepped up financially, when we needed more archival boxes to complete our historical clothing project.
+This project which has taken two years is in its final stages.

 Norman County Barn Quilt Trail